 - Medicaid, Medicare and private long-term care insurance accepted

 - Rehabilitation services provide by physical, occupational and speech therapists

 SunPorch is a nonprofit Kansas corporation.
 Our goals are:

 - To provide the Green House® Home http://www.thegreenhouseproject.org for elders in every community enhancing their quality of life.

 - To create a company that will achieve financial objectives, expand under a controlled management environment, and lead in the quality of services for our elders, especially in rural Kansas.

 - Attract and retain competent and caring employees by providing good training, competitive compensation and opportunities for personal and professional growth.

 SunPorch of Smith Center is governed by a volunteer board of directors.
 We are a 501c3 designated organization by the Internal Revenue Service which allows for gifts and grants provided to us to be tax deductible.

-The estimated cost of the entire project is $10 million creating over 200 jobs.
+The estimated cost of the entire project once completed is $10 million creating over 200 jobs.
+Our Phase I will consist of 2 Greenhouses with 10 skilled beds each and one twelve unit assisted living building.
+Phase II will provide additional skilled, assisted units and add a new level of care independent living apartments.
 Once the campus reaches full occupancy, it will employ 70 FTE’s and have an operating budget of $4.2 million.
-Funding will be a combination of a loan from USDA rural development, local banks, fund raising and a New Market Tax Credit.
-Construction is to begin in fall of 2017.
+Funding will be a combination of a loan from USDA rural development, Local Initiatives Support Corporation, grants and private donations.